JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/tcrex.md

 idx, optimal_rule = cre(x)              # counterfactual point explanation (local)
 ```

-## Worked Example from Bewley et al. (2024)
+## Worked Example from Bewley, I. Amoukou, et al. (2024)

-To make better sense of this, we will now go through the worked example presented in Bewley et al. (2024).
+To make better sense of this, we will now go through the worked example presented in Bewley, I. Amoukou, et al. (2024).
 For this purpose, we need to make the functions of the `DecisionTreeExt` extension available.

 !!! warning "Private API"
     Please note that of the `DecisionTreeExt` extension is loaded here purely for demonstrative purposes.
 You should not load the extension like this in your own work.